Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-5.md

 # Recursion

-Recursion allows us to do computation by using the previous function\'s state.
+Recursion allows us to do computation by using the previous function's state.

 ## Maximum awesome